tunjo21/COMP1010-Assignment/README.md

 ## Project Overview

 The **Music Library Management** application is a Java-based program that allows users to manage their music playlists effectively.
-The application supports four distinct playlists: one for solo artist songs, one for band songs, another for songs by a specific artist, and a final playlist for songs by various artists.
-Users can play, pause, shuffle, and navigate through the playlists, enhancing their listening experience.
+The application supports four distinct playlists: one for solo artist songs, one for band songs and another for songs by a specific artist Users can play, pause, shuffle, and navigate through the playlists, enhancing their listening experience.

 ---